Submissions are welcome!

 - How are family affected, and helped?
-What would you say to a parent or sibling or spouse?
+What would you say pr have you said to a parent or sibling or spouse?

-- Reflections on others hurt by one or more degree of separation – teachers, social workers or therapists, or doctors/nurses, or ministers and priests or nuns?
+- Do you have any reflections on others hurt by one or more degree of separation – teachers, social workers or therapists, or doctors/nurses, or ministers and priests or nuns?
 Compassion fatigue, or weary from sharing this grief and pain?

 - Is there something in the Christian faith that particularly offers support to a survivor and/or family member and/or those who care for them?